 These guidelines outline the processes that Edith Cowan University (ECU) applies to the support of Student Visa holders who are at risk of not completing their course of study in the registered course duration.

-In order to comply with the requirements of the National Code 2007, ECU must provide a documented strategy to assist these students to maintain satisfactory course progress.
+In order to comply with the requirements of the Education Services for Overseas Students (ESOS) National Code 2018, ECU must provide a documented strategy to assist these students to maintain satisfactory course progress.
 These guidelines should be read in conjunction with the 'Enrolment Loads for International Students' policy and apply to all Student Visa holders enrolled at ECU.

 Students are identified in one of the following ways:

 An Advisory Strategy is implemented via communication with the student on the requirements for course progression and contains information on the support services available to the student to help achieve satisfactory course progression.

 This strategy is usually initiated as a result of poor academic performance.
 Student Visa Holders who fail 50% or more of the credit points they attempt in a teaching period, or are assigned an academic progression status of “Probation” are identified as at risk.
 These students will be issued with a letter (sent electronically) from the Assessments and Student Records Office confirming their status and information on support services or activities available to address their situation.